JaisuryaB/MAD-MOBILE-APLLICATION-DEVELOPMENT-/README.md

 Project 3: calculator.zip

-Description: to create a calculator application using Java in android studious.
+Description: to create a calculator application using Java in Android studious.

 Project 4: studentinfoapp.zip

-Description: create a app to access and modify student database in excel.
+Description: create an app to access and modify the student database in Excel.

 Project 2: validate.zip